h2-logo Art Tracks Overview

 Futures Unbound: Visualizing Tech, Culture, and Connection in an AI-and Robot-Driven World—a timely exploration of how emerging technologies—including AGI agents, collaborative robots, NeRF, AI-driven digital twins, AR/VR spatial computing, and generative AI—are reshaping artistic practice, creative communities, and global creative landscapes.
 This theme centers on visual communication as a unifying force: leveraging cutting-edge AI and robot technologies to redefine creativity, foster cross-cultural dialogue, and support the preservation and reinterpretation of cultural and heritage assets (tangible sites, artifacts, traditional crafts, oral histories), while navigating the dynamic interplay between human ingenuity and machine intelligence (AI and robots alike).
 It upholds VINCI’s core niche in visual information communication, interaction design, and information aesthetics, and ties global art-tech innovation to Hangzhou—China’s digital hub, where VINCI 2026 will be hosted.
-Below are concise track guidelines, followed by unified submission, review and presentation details.

 h2-logo Art Paper Track

-Focuses on academic research at the intersection of visual information communication, art, and technology.
+The Art Paper Track focuses on academic research at the intersection of visual information communication, art, and technology.
 Welcomes rigorous, original research exploring how visual media, interactive systems, and emerging technologies (e.g., generative AI, XR, bio-digital tools) shape information dissemination, aesthetic expression, and critical discourse.
 Submissions should balance technical innovation, theoretical depth, and practical relevance to VINCI’s core mission.

 • LLM-Driven Dynamic Data Storytelling: Frameworks for human-AI co-created visual narratives that adapt to audience cognitive needs